 As-Salam al-Amiri is Qatar’s national anthem.
 It was written by poet Mubarak bin Saif Al Thani and developed in December 1996, shortly after Sheikh Hamad bin Khalifa Al Thani’s accession to the throne.

-It was first performed at a Gulf Cooperation Council meeting held in Qatar.
+It was first performed on 7 December 1996 during a summit of the Gulf Cooperation Council leaders that was being held in Doha.

 Flag of Qatar